SWSP5407 Research Methods

-- Students are able to (1) understand the role of research in social work practice; (2) research design and methods—quantitative and qualitative designs; (3) construct hypotheses or research questions; (4) understand sampling procedures; (5) understand the process of data analysis; (6) identify ethical issues regarding research with human participants; and (7) identify the problems and limitations of the research process.
+- Students are able to (1) identify the role of research in social work practice; (2) research design and methods - quantitative and qualitative designs; (3) construct hypotheses or research questions; (4) compare and contrast sampling procedures in research methods; (5) analyse and interpret the process of data analysis; (6) identify ethical issues regarding research with human participants; and (7) identify the problems and limitations of the research process.

-- Typically this unit is assessed in the following way: tests.
+- Indicative assessments in this unit are as follows: (1) test and (2) test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr Mark Sachmann